5 Things Actors Need to Update Regularly

 Headshots can be expensive, and it’s easy to put off updating them.
 But they are a huge part of the audition process.
 Some professionals advise getting new ones every couple of years, but as that can be a strain on an acting budget, at least make sure they change with your look.
-It’s important to have headshots that look current, that reflect your hairstyle, your age, your type, any significant changes in your body.
+It’s important to have headshots that look current, that reflect your hairstyle, your age, your type and any significant changes in your body.
 You want them to look like you.
 Investing in quality headshots is worth it in the long run.

 2. Media Presence

-Keeping websites, social platforms, and anything you update with career developments current is important.
+Keeping websites, social platforms and anything you update with career developments current is important.
 If a casting director looks you up, you want to have these in shape.
 Make sure you have current photos, and any news items, resumes or reels updated.
 But beyond content, you want to make sure your format is up to date.
 Website layouts, platforms and features go in and out of style.
 You want your media presence to keep up with the times.

 This is one of the big ones!
 Acting training does not end after college, or your apprenticeship, or your most recent master class.
 It is ongoing.
-You want to make sure to pop back into classes every now and then to keep your skills sharp, to learn new ones, and to give yourself space to develop and grow as an actor.
+You want to make sure to pop back into classes every now and then to keep your skills sharp, to learn new ones and to give yourself space to develop and grow as an actor.

 4. Online Casting Profiles

 These are easy to let fall by the wayside.
 Can’t remember the last time you looked at your size card or profile?
 It happens.
 But setting aside time to check and update these every couple of months can get you in the habit of keeping your information current.